 Undertake a co-ordinated agency response to all unexpected deaths of children.

 The three LSCBs in Essex (Southend, Essex andThurrock) have jointly developed a Child Death Review Process.
 The latest guidance documents and forms for professionals can be accessed via the Essex Safeguarding Children Board website www.escb.co.uk and then follow the link for Child Death Reviews and Rapid Response.
-You can also visit the page direct via the link below:

 The LSCB produce an Annual Report which provides information that will assist professionals in understansding child death.
 Although some child deaths are unavoidable, there are occasions where we may be able to reduce this risk when there are aspects known in childrens services as modifiable factors.
 These are things that we may be able to change, through the lifestyle that we live or through better safety precautions.

 Across Essex there are a number of Child Death Overview Panels to look at cases of an unexpected child death in their local area.
 It is not the responsibility of the Child Death Overview Panel (CDOP) to attempt to discover the cause of death; this remains the responsibility of the coroner or doctor who signs the medical certificate.
 We want to reassure families that the purpose of the inquiry is not to apportion blame for the death but to identify how relevant agencies can perform more effectively in the future.

 The purpose of having these panels is to identify any lessons that can be learnt and if there are any matters of concern affecting the safety of children

 - Review cases where the death was unexpected,

 - Identify which aspects of the case were modifiable and could subsequently be handled differently in future cases,